Think like a Troll without being Burned

 Monday, July 27th, 2015

-They’re everywhere – but should Trolls really exist in PR?
+They’re everywhere – but should Trolls really exist in public relations?

 Stoking the emotions has long been a marketing strategy for firms looking to connect on a deeper level with a certain demographic.